 Every effort has been made to trace copyright holders and obtain permission for stories and images used in this publication.
-Barnabas Aid apologises for any errors or omissions and will be grateful for any further information regarding copyright.
+Barnabas Aid apologizes for any errors or omissions and will be grateful for any further information regarding copyright.

-All Scripture quotations, unless otherwise indicated, are taken from the Holy Bible, New International Version®, NIV®.
-Copyright ©1973, 1978, 1984, 2011 by Biblica, Inc.TM Used by permission of Zondervan.
-All rights reserved worldwide. www.zondervan.com The "NIV" and "New International Version" are trademarks registered in the United States Patent and Trademark Office by Biblica, Inc.TM poor Christian convert from Islam in Kyrgyzstan sustained with food provided by Barnabas
+All Scripture quotations, unless otherwise indicated, are taken from the Holy Bible, New International www.zondervan.com The "NIV" and "New International Version" are trademarks registered in the United States Patent and Trademark Office by Biblica, Inc.TM